smartrome/minerva/README.md

-## Welcome to our project page SMART-ROME!
-We are still building it!
+## Welcome to our project page Smart Rome.
+(We are still building it)

-An interactive Android-based solution for enriching the cultural experience in the Eternal City.
+<b>An interactive Android-based solution
+for enriching the cultural experience in the Eternal City.</b>

 <b>Objectives:</b>
   - Development of an application which takes the camera mirror